Skip to content

 • Simmer.
 Let the mixture simmer for about 5 minutes until the sauce thickens up.
 Then serve over rice and enjoy!

 • Dice evenly.
-Make sure to cut the chicken and vegetables into similar-sized pieces so that they cook evenly in the skillet.
+Make sure to cut the chicken and vegetables into similar-sized pieces so that this easy chicken stir fry cooks evenly in the skillet.

 • Don’t overcook.
 You want to cook the vegetables until they’re tender, but still have a crunch.
 If you cook them too long, they’ll become mushy when simmering in the sauce.

-• Rice.
-If you’re making rice on the stove, start it prior to cooking the chicken.
-It takes about 20 minutes to make, so you want it to be done around the same time as the stir fry is done.
+• Serving.
+If you’re cooking rice on the stove, start it prior to cooking the chicken so it gets down around the same time.
+Chow mein noodles are also delicious.

-Store leftovers in an airtight container in the refrigerator up to 3 days.
+Store chicken stir fry leftovers in an airtight container in the refrigerator up to 3 days.
 I don’t recommend freezing leftovers as the vegetables will become mushy when thawed.

 Chick stir fry in a white bowl.